Heritage Park Petting Farm

 |Other Link||Heritage Park Petting Farm FAQs|

 The Heritage Park Petting Farm offers a hands-on experience for the young or just young at heart in a unique park atmosphere.
 A knowledgeable staff is on hand to assist and make your visit a memorable one.
-Children wearing proper footwear (gym shoes or boots) can walk around the stalls of the goats, sheep, and piglets.
 The farm is open year round, and each season brings interesting changes.
 The barn is heated to provide warmth for our guests and animals.

 Family Fun Pass